yosle/tropipayjs-docs/src/content/docs/guides/paymentcards.md

 ---
 title: Using PaymentCards
-description: Setting upcredentials your account
+description: Setting up credentials your account
 ---

 # Receiving payments with payment cards